 - Drop In Tutoring: FREE in-person, no appointment needed, academic tutoring

-- Writing Center: FREE in-person support for all academic writing, reading, and study concerns
+- Writing Center: FREE in-person support for all writing, reading, and study concerns

 - FREE access to computers, collaboration rooms, WIFI, and study areas

-- Use of calculators, anatomy models, textbooks, and laptops in the Learning Commons
+- Use of calculators, anatomy models, and some textbooks in the Learning Commons

 - FREE learning handouts